Installation via OperatorHub

 3. Then use the default setting and click on “Install” button > Search the StackGres Operator from the OperatorHub tab

-kubectl get pod -n openshift-operators --watch
+kubectl get -n openshift-operators installplan -o name \

-Modify the configuration by patching the stackgres SGConfig:
+Modify the configuration by patching the StackGres SGConfig

 cat << EOF | kubectl patch -n openshift-operators sgconfig stackgres --type merge -p "$(cat)"